You know how to teach a person to read… but how do we explain all of this to the students?

 The main focus of this show is to help you see that students can help accelerate their progress if they have the metacognitive awareness of what is going on as they gain language and literacy.
-We are dealing with older learners in my examples and and older learner can partner with you more effectively than a 4 or 5 year old learning to read.
+We are dealing with older learners in my experience, an older learner can partner with you more effectively than a 4 or 5 year old learning to read.

 Sight word lists are effective when students understand the language of the list.
 They can also be effective as students learn a new language.
 But we should realize that older students bring rich background and life experiences which help when they are making connections to what you read with them.
 They should know that they can gain a great deal of high-frequency words and sight words as they track print with their eyes when they read with support.